JupiterOne/sdk/docs/development.md

 #### Letting the synchronizer know about partial datasets

-The framework's state machine will utilize the `types` and `dependsOn` fields for constructing a list of entity and relationship types that should be considered a partial dataset.
+The framework's state machine will utilize `declaredTypes` and `dependsOn` fields from the step results for constructing a list of entity and relationship types that should be considered a partial dataset.
 The backend synchronization process that performs he diffing of the data will receive a list of types that have been affected by a failure to help determine how updates should be applied and what data is safe to delete.
 The information about partial datasets will be sent when starting the synchronization process to prevent data that should be retained in the graph from being removed.

 After the collection phase, the integration summary and partial datasets metadata will be written to disk in the `.j1-integration/summary.json` file.